 Prompt: Review this current offer and suggest three stronger positioning angles for time-starved small business owners who want clear, practical AI guidance.

 This works best when the promise on the page is already clear, so tighten the outcome and next step on your services page before asking AI to improve the wording.
+Offer positioning is one of those areas where an outside perspective tends to save weeks of guessing, which is a big part of what I help owners with in my consulting work.

 6. Content brief prompt